dgkanatsios/AzureContainerInstancesManagement/README.md

 #### Can I modify my container's restart policy?
 Of course, check [here](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-restart-policy#container-restart-policy) for the allowed options as well as [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.containerinstance/containergroups) for the correct `restartPolicy` property location on the Container Group ARM template.

+#### I want to use this for my app/game.
+What is the best way to use it? || I want to modify the AutoScaler, how can I do it?
+For both purposes, the best way to do it would be to fork the project on GitHub and work on it on your own repo/copy.
+Then, you could easily modify it and either [manually](https://docs.microsoft.com/en-us/azure/azure-functions/deployment-zip-push) deploy it or (even better) use [Continuous deployment](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment) for Azure Functions.

 ## Thanks

-- To [Brian Peek](https://github.com/BrianPeek/) for testing, feedback and all the great discussions about this
+- To [Brian Peek](https://github.com/BrianPeek/) for testing, feedback and all the great discussions concerning this project.